jfainberg/lattice_combination/README.md

 3. Run `make`.

 ## Usage
-The core algorithm is in `lattice-combine-light`.
+The core algorithm is in `lattice-combine-light.cc`.
 An example usage is included in `local/get_combined_lats.sh`.
 The output of this script can be supplied as lattices for training with chain models in Kaldi.

 The remaining scripts are included to reproduce some experiments from the paper:
  - `local/create_biased_graph.sh` shows one way to bias an existing LM to the training data and generate a new graph.